mandober/js-object-relationships/README.md

 var f2 = Function('n', 'return n+n');
 f2(4); // 8
 ```
+> Every time you create a new function, you end up with 2 objects: the function itself [object Function] and its prototype object [object Object].

 **Array**
 Whether a new array is created by using a constructor call (with or without the `new` keyword) or by using the array literal form, it all amounts to the same result: newly created array (element d in the diagram) is prototype linked to `Array.prototype` (6).
 It is similar with other compound (sub)types.